MOSEK/mosek.rust/doc/source/api.rst

 ``barsj``
     Value of the j'th variable of barx.

 Obtains the dual solution for a semidefinite variable.
-Only the lower triangle part of :math:`\bar{s}_j` is returned because the matrix by construction is symmetric.
-The format is that the columns are stored sequentially in the natural order.

 .. index:: get_barvar_name